- MOMS: Midwives and others with midwifery skills

 - Assisting women to successfully breastfeed

-- Referring women and newborns for higher level care when complications arise during and pregnancy and childbirth their scope of practice and capabilities
+- Referring women and newborns for higher level care when complications arise during pregnancy and childbirth

 - Providing additional health services in communities such as immunizations and treatment of common illnesses

 In Mozambique, senior nurses trained to perform Caesarean sections have achieved outcomes as good as those performed by specialist obstetricians.
-The training was part of an effort to make emergency obstetric care available at the lowest levels of the health system possible, particularly in rural areas where distance may be a significant barrier.
+The training was part of an effort to make emergency obstetric care available at the lowest levels of the health system possible, particularly in rural areas where distance may be a significant barrier to care.

 However, this is occurring in very few places, even though experienced midwives argue that they have the requisite skills and would not hesitate to take on greater responsibility if they were so authorized.